jamii/jamii.github.com/source/resume/index.markdown

 * Built a prototype replacement for the core trading engine at the Smarkets betting exchange: 10x less code, 40x better throughput, 10x better 99% latency.

 * Built a LaTeX aware search engine to power latexsearch.com.
-Covers the entire Springer library - a corpus of >8m LaTeX equations.
+Covers the entire Springer library - more than 8m LaTeX equations.
 Searches by tree-edit distance on compressed syntax trees, using suffix arrays as a first-pass filter.

 ## Student at Recurse Center
 ### Oct 2012 – Dec 2012